stephenjude/filament-feature-flags/README.md

 }
 ```

+> You don't have to call `Feature::discover()` in your serive provider boot method, this package already did that for you.
+>
 ## Create Class Based Feature

 To create a class based feature, you may invoke the pennant:feature Artisan command.